 "They've been practicing hard.
 They're going to win the championship."

 Additionally, "going to" is the preferred choice for making predictions when there is current evidence or clear signs of a future event.
+For example,

 "Given his grades, he's going to get into a good college."